Leaves of AbsenceSkip to content Skip to main navigation

 - Military Leave: A student who enters the armed forces of any country is not covered under Student Health Insurance.
 A student who begins a military leave after paying for Student Health Insurance may obtain a pro-rata refund of premiums paid for the student and any covered dependent by filing a written request within 90 days of withdrawal from school.
 The request must be received by Office of Student Affairs - Insurance and Immunizations Records (212-678-3006 or firstname.lastname@example.org) within the 90-day period.

-Students on leave who do not have another source for health insurance should consult www.healthcare.gov.
+- Students on leave who do not have another source for health insurance may consult www.healthcare.gov.

-International Students.
-Students on a J-1 or F-1 Visa are subject to special rules and regulations for their enrollment status.
+Students on a J-1 or F-1 Visas are subject to special rules and regulations for their enrollment status.
 Failure to comply with these regulations may lead to termination of status and more long-lasting problems.
-Before seeking a leave of absence, international students must contact the Office of International Services at Teachers College (212-678-3939 or email@example.com).
+Before seeking a leave of absence, international students must contact the Office of International Services at Teachers College (212-678-3939) or (email@example.com).

 Teachers College Housing.

 Students on military or personal leave are not eligible for TC housing.